gekatateam/neptunus/plugins/common/starlark/README.md

  - Golang float -> Starlark Float -> Gloang float64
  - Golang array or slice -> Starlark List -> Gloang slice
  - Golang map[string]T <-> Starlark Dict
+ - Golang time.Time <-> starlark Time
+ - Golang time.Duration <-> starlark Duration

 > [!WARNING]
-> Remember that any method returns a **copy** of the data, not a reference.
-So if you need to update the data, you need to update a routing key, label, field or tag directly.
+> Remember that any event method returns a **value**, not a reference.
+So if you need to update data, you need to do it directly.

 ```python
 # bad